 Pixel storage modes affect the operation of TexImageD, TexSubImageD, and ReadPixels when one of these commands is issued.
 Pixel storage modes are set with pname is a symbolic constant indicating a parameter to be set, and param is the value to set it to.
-Table 3.1 summarizes the pixel storage parameters, their types, their initial values, and their allowable ranges.
-Setting a parameter to a value outside the given range results in the error INVALID_VALUE.
+Table 3.1 summarizes the pixel storage parameters, their types,

 '''

-void PixelStore{if}( enum pname, T param );
+void PixelStore{if}(enum pname, T param);

 '''